discord-jda/JDA-Website/docs/contributing/structure-guide.md

 ### Nested Classes

 Nested classes no matter if `static` or member should always be placed at the very bottom of your class.
-These include enums and other class types.
+<br>These include enums and other class types.
 It is also recommended following the access modifier (see above sections) order here again.

 ### Imports and Copyright

 Every class in JDA has a **Copyright Header** (see example).
-Imports use wildcard `*` when they import 5+ classes from the same package.
+<br>Imports use wildcard `*` when they import 5+ classes from the same package.

 ## JavaDoc